 Date Basis Action(s) Taken Summary Status 3/9/2022 Race Investigated - No Cause CP alleges witnessing bus 101 operator allow a Closed white woman ride w/o paying, then denying a black mother and daughter the same service when they only had \$1 towards their fare.
 3/11/2022 Race Investigated - No Cause CP alleges RSP bus operator discriminated against Closed her on the basis of CP's race by asking CP to sit down rather than stand behind the bus' yellow line.
-3/16/2022 Race Investigated by the Title CP alleges race discrimination regarding the Closed , 10, 2022 hace VI unit to identify infrequency and untimeliness of the Ashmont Red closed potential systemic Line vs. that of the Braintree line. disparity. uisparity.
-3/16/2022 Race Investigated by the Title CP alleges race discrimination regarding delays Closed , 10 , 2022 VI unit to identify and services issues of the Ashmont Red Line vs. potential systemic that of the Braintree line. disparity.
+3/16/2022 Race Investigated by the Title CP alleges race discrimination regarding the Closed VI unit to identify infrequency and untimeliness of the Ashmont Red potential systemic Line vs. that of the Braintree line. disparity. alsparity.
+3/16/2022 Race Investigated by the Title CP alleges race discrimination regarding delays Closed 3/10/2022 Race 1 ' 1 .
+Closed VI unit to identify and services issues of the Ashmont Red Line vs. potential systemic that of the Braintree line. disparity.
 3/18/2022 Race CP alleges the vehicle is not there for her when Open she goes to meet it due to her race.
 4/2/2022 Race Administrative Closure CP alleges bus operator denied her service based Closed on race.
 4/4/2022 National Origin CP alleges an MBTA employee made a derogatory Open comment and used a derogatory slur in speaking with CP, based on his National Origin, Italian.
-4/6/2022 Race Administratively Closed CP alleges RSP used the words "you people" when speaking to CP.
-Closed 4/7/2022 Race Investigated - No Cause CP alleges that the 201, 202 and 23 bus lines Closed , , - leaving from Fields Corner, a Black neighborhood, to Gallivan Blvd. turn around before the final stop so the Fields Corner customers are not receiving the same service as other neighborhoods based 1/9/2022 Race Investigated by the Title on race.
-CP alleges untimely service in Braintree Red Line Closed +/ 9/ 2022 nace Closed VI unit to identify on basis of race. potential systemic 1/15/2222 disparity.
-4/15/2022 Race CP alleges bus sI4 bypassed him and another who Open . / / was waiting on the basis of race.
-4/19/2022 Unknown Investigated - No Cause CP alleges bus operator acted discriminatorily Closed against passengers by unnecessarly requiring use of rear door for entry.
-4/20/2022 Race CP alleges bus operator obstructed her ability to Open board with her mobility device, delayed her exit and acted inappropriately with her on the basis of race.
+4/6/2022 Race Administratively Closed CP alleges RSP used the words "you people" when Closed speaking to CP.
+4/7/2022 Race Investigated - No Cause CP alleges that the 201, 202 and 23 bus lines Closed leaving from Fields Corner, a Black neighborhood, to Gallivan Blvd. turn around before the final stop so the Fields Corner customers are not receiving the same service as other neighborhoods based on race.
+4/9/2022 Race Investigated by the Title CP alleges untimely service in Braintree Red Line Closed 7/ 3/ 2022 I dece VI unit to identify on basis of race.
+Closed · · יוטוי טמאוא טו ו מכב.
+1 potential systemic 4/45/2022 Dese disparity.
+CD allogou has ald become and below 0.5.5 4/15/2022 Race CP alleges bus sI4 bypassed him and another who Open 4/40/25== 1 was waiting on the basis of race.
+4/19/2022 Unknown Investigated - No Cause CP alleges bus operator acted discriminatorily Closed against passengers by unnecessarly requiring use 1 of rear door for entry.
+4/20/2022 Race CP alleges bus operator obstructed her ability to Open board with her mobility device, delayed her exit and acted inappropriately with her on the basis of 1 race.
+1